Our expert in braces and dental trainers

 Newly formed habits help to define the shape of the dental arch, widening the closed spaces and leaving the necessary space for the correct development of the teeth.

 After the jaw has been enlarged, the teeth begin to be aligned in their natural position, thus forming an aligned and healthy smile.
 To achieve these results, however, the dental trainer needs to be worn for the duration of the whole night and daily, for at least two hours.

 At the end of the treatment, the dentist will determine the next steps to maintain the results already obtained.

 - Reduces the risk of cavities (crowded teeth are harder to sanitize)

 - Optimizes facial development

-- Eliminates a possible braces treatment
+- Eliminates a possible dental treatment

-- For effective cleaning, use a toothbrush
+- For efficient cleaning, use a hard-toothed toothbrush

 - Special tablets can also be used to sanitize the appliance